pmunts/arm-mcu/README.txt

        devices.
 Added STM32F1 peripheral pin remapping services, allowing all board dependent code to be removed from driver modules i2c., serial.c, and spi.c.
+     * 23 June 2016 -- Added support for non-blocking I/O (O_NONBLOCK).
+       Changed device_read_raw() to block by default, waiting for at least one byte of data.

 Git Repository